edson-acordi/4bit-microcomputer/Kicad-files/README.md

-This folder holds the Kicad projects files for MikroLeo.
+This folder contains the KiCad files for Mikroleo.